rsta2/libcamera/README.md

 	make

 The built kernel image can be installed as described in the main Circle *README.md* file.
 Please read the file *README* in the subdirectory of the sample for more info!
-You may have to set the version of your Camera Module (default 2) in the file *sample/config.h* before build.

 Documentation
 -------------